Danmyé: History

 Ladja said to be inspired by cockfighting, with stories suggesting that Africans were used as gladiators for entertainment and gambling.
 In Martinique, planter-organized fights may have featured a more lethal aspect of the martial arts, known as "ladja de la mort" (ladja of death).

 From its early history, the martial art functioned not only as a means of slave resistance but also as a method of social control.
-In order to manage their enslaved workforce, plantation owners enlisted slave overseers who possessed ladjia skills.
+In order to manage their enslaved workforce, plantation owners enlisted slave overseers who possessed ladja skills.
 These overseers were referred to as "majò" (meaning "major" in Creole), which eventually evolved into a term of admiration for a proficient fighter.
 Plantation owners sometimes encouraged their slaves to engage in ladjia competitions that led to severe injuries or, in some cases, deaths.

 In the 1930s, Katherine Dunham filmed the ladja matches.
 At that time, wrestling was not a central component of ladja.
 The dominant techniques utilized were kicks, many of them inverted, and a significant number of hand strikes from kokoyé.

 The practice was strongly repressed during the period of departmentalization (1948), with many municipal regulations prohibiting it.
 At that time, some fights were real, sometimes leading to personal disputes and even armed clashes.

 A new resurgence has occurred in stages since the 1980s.
 The emphasis is now placed on cultural heritage and the sport dimension.